Skip to content

 If you are planning a move to Dubai and have a UK pension, here is a practical checklist:

-- Speak to an accountant.
+• Speak to an accountant.
 Your UK pension strategy should be part of your wider tax and residency planning.
-As ICAEW qualified accountants, we work with agency founders moving to Dubai to make sure their pension, company structure, and personal tax position all fit together.
+Working exclusively with agency founders, we work with agency founders moving to Dubai to make sure their pension, company structure, and personal tax position all fit together.

 Real Numbers: A Worked Example